 It doesn’t matter if it’s your sister, a friend, or a complete stranger in the loo.
 It’s an unwritten rule that we always help out in an emergency, if we can.

-What about a woman living in a refugee camp?
+What about a girl living in a refugee camp in Somaliland?
 Would you help her out too, if you could?

-Around the world, thousands of women and girls live without access to the safe sanitary products they need, putting their health and safety at risk, and forcing millions of girls to stay home from school.
+Around the world, thousands of women, girls and people who menstruate live without access to the safe menstrual products they need, putting their health and safety at risk.

 But ActionAid is working to end period poverty.

 So if you know what it’s like to need a tampon or a pad, and to be helped out by a stranger, please pass the favour on.
 Help to end period poverty for good.

 How your monthly gift can help end period poverty

 If you’ve ever been helped out with a spare pad, or tampon – pass on the favour to someone in need.
 Giving a monthly gift could help women, girls and people who menstruate with the menstrual products they need, every month.